yuliadm/pointcloud_laplacian/README.md

 source .venv/bin/activate
 pip install -r requirements.txt
 ```
-The Jupyter notebook `pointcloud_laplacian.ipynb` contains the instructions, the `laplacian.py` contains the plain python code.
-The necessary data are contained in the `data` directory.
-The `tests` directory contains some useful unit tests.
+The Jupyter notebook `pointcloud_laplacian.ipynb` contains the instructions, the `laplacian.py` -- the plain python code.
+The necessary data live in the `data` directory.
+The `tests` directory includes a single .py file with some useful unit tests.

 ### Tutorial outline